- Client DC Public Schools/DC DGS

 - Size 331,900 sf

-Global Engineering Solutions (GES) provided mechanical, electrical, plumbing, and fire protection engineering services for the complete renovation/modernization of an historic school.
-The school houses a traditional 9th-12th grade high school program as well as part-time evening students.
+Roosevelt High School houses a traditional 9th-12th grade high school program as well as part-time evening students.
 Beyond the typical high school academic and athletic requirements, the design also accommodates Roosevelt’s specialized programs which address the needs of its diverse demographics including: Culinary Arts; Green Curriculum (greenhouse and gardens); Daycare Center; JROTC; behavioral, autistic and ESL Special Education; and Adult Education.
+GES provided mechanical, electrical, plumbing, and fire protection engineering services for the complete renovation/modernization of an historic school.

 - DC Preservation League 45th Anniversary Award